mikesealey/ci_pp1/README.md

 When Designing the website for Totally Baked Cake Co, I knew that the real heroes of the design would be the cakes themselves, so a gallery was the obvious way to go.
 I wanted to make sure that the gallery would display correctly across a variety of devices, so when I was working on the wireframe I made sure to plan for desktop, tablet, and mobile views.

 The basic principle was that the images would have a 1:1 aspect ratio in order to more easily accomodate portrait and landscape source images.
 The images could then be displayed in a grid where the screen width determines how many images go on each row.
 ![Wireframe](<README assets/Wireframe.png>)

+You can download and view the wireframe [here](<README assets/totally_baked_wireframe.bmpr>) (you will need your own version of Balsamic Wireframes or another program that can open .bmpr files)

 ### Once building was underway
 I initially had an idea of having the logo and navigation form a hero image, and using an onScroll property of the window to resize or transform that to take he place of a more typical logo in a header similar to that which would typically be found in most modern web applications.
 This turned out to be far too unreliable, and was ultimately scrapped.
 (Read more in [Adding JavaScript](#adding-javascript))